yash001dev/yashtiles-backend/docs/NEW_ADMIN_ORDER_APIS.md

 - **Partial Matching**: Search with partial text matches
 - **Date Range Filtering**: Filter orders by date ranges
 - **Amount Range Filtering**: Filter orders by total amount ranges

+## Email Notifications 📧

+### Automatic Customer Notifications
+All admin APIs that change order status will automatically send email notifications to customers:

+1. **Bulk Update API** - When `status` field is updated for multiple orders
+2. **Single Order Update API** - When `status` field is updated
+3. **Original Status Update API** - Already implemented

+### Email Content Includes:
+- Order number
+- New status with descriptive message
+- Tracking number (if available)
+- Estimated delivery date (if available)
+- Professional branded email template

+### Error Handling for Email:
+- Email failures are logged but don't cause the order update to fail
+- This ensures order updates succeed even if email service is temporarily unavailable
+- Admin can see email failures in the logs for troubleshooting

+### Supported Status Messages:
+- **CONFIRMED**: "Your order has been confirmed and is being prepared."
+- **PROCESSING**: "Your order is currently being processed."
+- **SHIPPED**: "Great news!
+Your order has been shipped."
+- **DELIVERED**: "Your order has been delivered successfully."
+- **CANCELLED**: "Your order has been cancelled."